BerkeleyAutomation/RobotToolChanger/README.md

 CAD design of the Flashlight-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Light%20Tool), and electrical drawing [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/ElectricalDrawings).

-The Flashlight-tool acts as a server and wait for set light command.
+The Flashlight-tool acts as a server and waits for set light command.
 The Program running on the Flashlight-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/lightToolServer.py).
 To set a light to the three LED's use a remote computer connected to the same network, and run [this](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/remoteComputer/setLight.py) program.
 For example:
 ```